The PPRO test environment

 The response varies by payment method.
 Refer to the Payment Methods documentation for more details.

-10. Optional: Testing with a real payment scheme’s test host
+.
+Optional: Testing with a real payment scheme’s test host

-By default, all payment schemes on PPRO’s test host use the PPRO-created ‘click-through’ simulators to simulate a consumer redirect and asynchronous workflow.
+By default, most payment schemes on PPRO’s test host use the PPRO-created ‘click-through’ simulators to simulate a consumer redirect and asynchronous workflow.
 These simulators are a 1:1 match of how PPRO’s live API behaves, but they do not simulate a real transaction as a consumer would see it.

 Technical Approval (sign off or certification)